Hysterectomy Surgical Options | Dr Steven A. Vasilev MD

 Why da Vinci Surgery?

-The da Vinci System is a robotically-assisted device which allows the surgeon very precise surgical control while performing a hysterectomy.
+The da Vinci System is a robotically-assisted device that allows the surgeon very precise surgical control while performing a hysterectomy.
 The da Vinci System has some of the following advantages:

 - 3D High Definition magnified view inside your body